Brenda Bennett

 Work With Prince

 With Vanity 6 she released only one album.
-Most of the tracks were recorded by Prince way before the band was assembled, with the help of Dez Dickerson.
-Vanity 6 had minor impact on charts, albeit efforts to broadcast the music, many radio programmers were reluctant to air the explicit sexuality in the band’s songs.
+Most of the tracks were recorded by Prince before the band was assembled, with the help of Dez Dickerson.
+Vanity 6 had minor impact on the charts, albeit efforts to broadcast the music, many radio programmers were reluctant to air the explicit sexuality in the band’s songs.

 Although a second album was planned, the project materialized under the moniker of Apollonia 6 when Denise Matthews left the band.